 We Inventory Lunch Food and Components

 We take stock of how much peanut butter and jelly, tuna, bread, lunch meat, and eggs for egg salad, that we have on hand.
 Then we also note the number of tortillas and amount of shredded cheese we have for cheese crisps.
-We also inventory the number of packages of hot dogs, containers of cottage cheese, yogurt, salad fixings, and fruit that we have in our refrigerator and freezers.
+Additionally, we also inventory the number of packages of hot dogs, containers of cottage cheese, yogurt, salad fixings, and fruit that we have in our refrigerator and freezers.

 We Inventory Dinner Foods in the Chest Freezer

-Steve takes almost everything out of our chest freezer (we store items by category in canvas grocery bags), and gets a count of the number of items in each of the following categories:
+Steve takes almost everything out of our chest freezer (we store items by category in canvas grocery bags), and gets a count of the number of meat items in each of the following categories:

 - lunch meat

-He also notes the amount of
+He also notes the amount of other items such as

 - frozen vegetables